Patcham Juniors' Climate Action Plan

 - creating a School Community Board to enhance connections and a helpful community network, and to encourage reusing, recycling, upcycling and repurposing.

-We would like to get a wider school community involved, so please get in touch with us and our Sustainibility Leader - Mrs Morra - for ideas and support.
+We would like to get a wider school community involved, so please get in touch with us and our Sustainability Leader - Mrs Morra - for ideas and support.

 We are aiming to do all this on a £0 budget or relying on local and national funding, so every helping hand is valuable, regardless of how small it may be.